Now I'm in It: Music video

 The music video premiered on YouTube on October 30, 2019 and was directed by long-time collaborator Paul Thomas Anderson.
 It primarily focuses on a day in Danielle's life and its recurring monotony.
 Throughout the video, the singer is seen working at a diner, getting carried on a stretcher and passing through a car wash before emerging from the fog of her depression with her sisters by her side.

-Media usage

-The song was featured in the seventh episode of the 2022 Marvel Studios and Disney+ show She-Hulk: Attorney at Law.